#18 - Removing Important Files `rm -r *`

 .

-by defaults and may even throw some errors because of not using
+and may even throw some errors because of not using the

 flag and mixing directories with regular files.

-I am not sure if that was z-shell option RM_STAR_WAIT
+.
+I am not sure if that was z-shell option

-but a warning dialog was thrown asking if I wished to remove
+dialog was thrown asking if I wished to remove 25 files?

-, to which I hit Enter, even though I knew 25 files
+which I hit Enter, even though I knew 25 files was not the

-will be substituted by all file names matching it.
+and it will be substituted by all file names matching it.
+The glob

-The glob is not recursive by defaults, either, but in combination
+is not recursive by defaults, either, but in combination with the

 To put the story into context, I updated Arch Linux after almost two months without sync'ing.
 As I synchonise that once a month and last month there was news the just-released Linux 5.9 was not yet compatible with nvidia driver 455.38, I postponed the sync'ing to the following month, which is precisely this month.